 Ash Is Purest White (2018)

-It is a 2018 Chinese movie directed by Jia Zhangke.
-It was selected for the Palme d’Or competition at the 2018 Cannes movie Festival.
-The story is loosely based on a gang leader from Jia Zhangke’s childhood years, which he had enjoyed as a good example.
-Jia takes another look at the familiar styles while still observing modern Chinese culture with a keen eye.
-The theme of self-sacrifice and forgiveness is told against the backdrop of China’s growth.
+This is a 2018 Chinese film directed by Jia Zhangke that was chosen for the Palme d’Or competition at the 2018 Cannes Film Festival.
+The narrative is loosely inspired by a gang leader from Jia Zhangke’s childhood, whom he admired as a positive figure.
+Jia revisits familiar themes while simultaneously analyzing contemporary Chinese culture with a discerning perspective.
+The story explores themes of self-sacrifice and forgiveness set against the backdrop of China’s rapid development.

 An Elephant Sitting Still (2018)